awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-support-connection.md

  Your staff can use the Customer Support Eligibility tool to access near\-real\-time information about a customer's subscription to your products and provide fast, personalized service\.
 AWS Marketplace Management Portal makes it easy to get started: Enter a customer's AWS account ID to retrieve subscription and usage information from their account\.

- You also have the option to enroll your products in AWS Marketplace Product Support Connection \(PSC\)\.
-For products that are enrolled in PSC, AWS Marketplace customers can choose to provide contact information \(including name, organization, email address, and phone number\) via the AWS Marketplace website for the purposes of obtaining and accessing product support\.
-If you enroll in PSC, AWS Marketplace shares the provided data with you via an API to help enable a more seamless support experience\.
+ You also have the option to enroll your products in AWS Marketplace PSC\.
+For products that are enrolled in PSC, AWS Marketplace customers can choose to provide contact information \(including name, organization, email address, and phone number\) through the AWS Marketplace website for the purposes of obtaining and accessing product support\.
+If you enroll in PSC, AWS Marketplace shares the provided data with you through an API to help enable a more seamless support experience\.

 **Note**
 Data products don't support this feature\.

 ## Technical implementation guide<a name="technical-implementation-guide"></a>

-This section covers API specification details and how to onboard with the product support connection feature\.
-The PSC `start-support-data-export` API is part of the AWS Marketplace Commerce Analytics Service \(CAS\)\.
+This section covers API specification details and how to onboard with the PSC feature\.
+The PSC `start-support-data-export` API operation is part of the AWS Marketplace Commerce Analytics Service \(CAS\)\.
 To integrate with the API for PSC, you must first enroll in CAS\.
 If you are already enrolled in CAS, use the same AWS Identity and Access Management \(IAM\) role that you created when you onboarded\.

 ### IAM policy for PSC<a name="allow-iam-users-permission-for-psc"></a>

-To allow your IAM users to access the AWS Marketplace product support connection feature, you must attach the following inline policy to your users\.
+To allow your IAM users to access the AWS Marketplace PSC feature, you must attach the following inline policy to your users\.

 ```
 {